dgc-network/Learning-Digitalcoin-from-the-Command-Line/02_1_Setting_Up_a_Digitalcoin-Core_VPS_with_StackScript.md

 **Pruned Mainnet.** This will cut the blockchain you're storing down to just the last 550 blocks.
 If you're not mining or running some other Digitalcoin service, this should be plenty for validation.

-**Testnet.** This gives you access to an alternative Digitalcoin blockchain where the Bitcoins don't actually have value.
+**Testnet.** This gives you access to an alternative Digitalcoin blockchain where the Digitalcoins don't actually have value.
 It's intended for experimentation and testing.

 **Pruned Testnet.** This is just the last 550 blocks of Testnet ... because the Testnet blockchain is pretty big now too.

 **Private Regtest.** This is Regression Testing Mode, which lets you run a totally local Digitalcoin server.
 It allows for even more in-depth testing.
 There's no pruning needed here, because you'll be starting from scratch.
-This is a very different setup, and so is covered in [Appendix 3](A3_0_Using_Bitcoin_Regtest.md).
+This is a very different setup, and so is covered in [Appendix 3](A3_0_Using_Digitalcoin_Regtest.md).